 You can claim various costs associated with home working and deduct them from your income to help lower your tax bill.
 Talk to your accountant about what is and is not allowed – this will depend on whether you are registered as a limited company or partnership, or whether you are a sole trader.
 It will also depend on how you use your home to work in.
 It’s equally important that you check with your mortgage provider and your insurer about working from home.
 For many people, it’s not an issue, but if you are running a business where people are constantly visiting you or delivering to you, you might have to take out additional insurances.
 The same applies if you need to keep expensive equipment at home in order to operate your business.
 It’s always better to be safe than sorry.

 Running your business from home is rewarding, flexible and often a cost effective solution for starting a business.
 Our virtual assistant team works with a range of home-based businesses that need admin, sales & marketing, financial and planning support so that they can get on with growing their client base and building their business.
-To find out more about how we help, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out more about how we can help or learn more about our virtual assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.